 After you’ve paid the entrance fee at the ticket office (details on costs are below), you can begin your walk along the waterfalls.
 The first part of the trail features many wooden bridges and steps, and it’s an uphill climb.
 This ascent takes about 10 minutes up the waterfalls, and it’s the section where you can capture the most stunning photos of the falls.

-See the Myra Falls
+This is what the Myra Falls look like

 Once you’ve completed the ascent alongside the waterfalls, you’ll walk along the stream, beneath the tall forest trees.
 In this section, you’ll find ancient remains of an old water station and the dam that was used to control the water flow.
 At the edge of the forest, you’ll reach a road surrounded by large grassy areas and a children’s playground.
 This is an ideal spot for a family picnic in nature.